majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 # ecommerce

+This PWA (Progressive Web Application) is built with NUXT (Vue.js), Bulma and Snipcart.
+It is an SPA (Single Page Application) built for JAMStack hosting.
+The instructions below will detail how to customize, then deploy the site to Netlify.

+For a simpler website, the [boilerplate.html.snipcart] can also be deployed freely to Netlify, has a simpler folder structure, and may be easier to customize.

+## ***QUICK START***

 1. Create a Netlify account
 2. Create a GitHub account
+3. Fork this repository
+4. in Netlify click "New site from Git", choose your repo, then click "Deploy"

+## Customization

+### First Steps:

+1. Create a Netlify account
+2. Create a GitHub account
 3. Create a Snipcart account

+### In GitHub:

 3. Fork this repository

+### In Netlify:

 4. Netlify Dashboard:
 - New site from Git - select forked repository - Deploy
 - Site Settings - change Site Name